 Like any national park, you’re more likely to enjoy the experience if you visit prepared.
 That doesn’t mean you need hundreds of dollars of top notch equipment to have fun though!
 It means being prepared with basic necessities that are required for keeping you safe.

-Binoculars – We purchased these binoculars at REI right before we visited Alaska and have loved taking them with us to all the national parks since.
+Binoculars – We binoculars at REI right before we visited Alaska and have loved taking them with us to all the national parks since.
 If you haven’t already, invest in binoculars!
-Obviously they’re not required and they’re a bit expensive, but if you have the money and/or want to invest in a pair to watch wildlife, we highly recommend these.
+Obviously they’re not required and they’re a bit expensive, but if you have the money and/or want to invest in a pair to watch wildlife, we highly recommend doing so!

 Water Bottle - I used to be all about that Nalgene water bottle, but when I’m not trying to save a little weight in a backpack I bring my Hydro Flask because of the way it keeps my water cold (or coffee hot) for hours.
 Nalgene is also a great option, and so are hydration packs if you’re planning on trail running or hiking.
 No matter your preferred method of hydration, bring LOTS of water and stay hydrated when on the trail.